 MAINE, USA — If you live in Maine, or if you’ve visited, you know it’s a seafood state.
 Maine lobster is delivered all over the world and continues to be one of the biggest industries in Vacationland.

 Although traditional lobstering and commercial fishing dominate our coastline, other industries have expanded their reach over the past few decades.

 Aquaculture is the farming of aquatic species for food.
 In Maine, farmers raise Atlantic salmon, oysters, mussels, seaweed, scallops, clams, trout, and more.
 The industry is growing, steadily.
 Executive Director of the Maine Aquaculture Association Sebastian Belle said the aquaculture growth is about 2 percent each year.

 This year, the growth will be flat, Belle added.
-Every sector of the seafood industry has been hit by the COVID-19 due to the impacts the pandemic has had on the restaurant industry.
+Every sector of the seafood industry has been hit by COVID-19 due to the impacts the pandemic has had on the restaurant industry.

 “Holding (aquaculture) leases for 20 years and being able to transfer those leases without a public hearing is of great concern to our organization,” she said.

 “(They’re) very concerned that large corporations will come in and they won’t have a place on the water,” Canney said.